ericferon/glpi-statecheck/README.md

+# Statecheck
+Statecheck Plugin for GLPI

+This plugin let you check the validity of form fields.
+For instance you can make a field mandatory or not, depending on some value in another field

+For that purpose, you define one or more rules :
+- a rule is related to 1 inventory class (computer, dataflow, ...) and depends on the value of 1 field (= 1 state) in this class (f.i a type or category value)
+- for each rule, you can specify other conditions for a rule to be fired (f.i the value of another field must contain or start with a certain value)
+- for each rule, you specify which check is performed (f.i yet another field may not be empty, or must comply with a regular expression)
+Several rules may be defined for 1 state, with different supplementary conditions.

 To use the statecheck plugin :
 1. Modify the file GLPI_ROOT/inc/plugin.class.php, function doHook :
 - line 1124 and 1143 : change to : $retcode = call_user_func(...